rlberry-py/rlberry/docs/basics/userguide/agent.md

 (agent_page)=

 # How to use an Agent
 In Reinforcement learning, the Agent is the entity to train to solve an environment.
-It's able interact with the environment: observe, take actions, and learn through trial and error.
+It's able to interact with the environment: observe, take actions, and learn through trial and error.
 In rlberry, you can use existing Agent, or create your own custom Agent.
 You can find the API [here](/api) and [here](rlberry.agents.Agent) .

 ## Use rlberry Agent
-An agent need an environment to train.
+An agent needs an environment to train.
 We'll use the same environment as in the [environment](environment_page) section of the user guide.
 ("Chain" environment from "[rlberry-research](https://github.com/rlberry-py/rlberry-research)")

 ### without agent